 An informal worship service of prayer & song followed by coffee.

 Thursday | 1.05pm | Holy Communion

-A more traditional service of Holy Communion, followed by coffee and sandwiches.
+A more traditional service of Holy Communion, followed by coffee.